 Meet the team

-Your lead educators will be Dr Lisa Milne, Lecturer in Teaching Capability and Dr Chie Adachi, Director, Digital Learning at Deakin University.
+Your lead educators will be Jo Elliot, Digital Learning Innovation and Dr Chie Adachi, Director, Digital Learning at Deakin University.
 Chie is part of the learning and teaching (Deakin Learning Futures) unit, where she leads innovation projects with her teams across the University.
 Chie’s research interests include digital pedagogy, social learning and authentic assessment.
 Throughout the course, keep a look out for Chie’s ‘behind the scenes’ stories.